 - Residential behavior

 The need for dehumidification in rental properties is often exemplified, for instance seniors become more sensitive to cold temperatures with age.
-Tenants will often leave thermostats at higher temperatures and a handful even refuse to run their units, mini-splits are unable to pull moisture from the air if they are not running.
+Tenants will often leave thermostats at higher temperatures and a handful even refuse to run their units, mini-split systems are unable to pull moisture from the air if they are not running.
 Limited income is also a factor for many renters, who would rather leave the unit off to save on their electric bill.

 Truth: Supplemental Dehumidification Independent of HVAC System is a Necessity to Prevent Mold